NEHASRI-257/trezzo_webpage/README.md

-# 🛍️ Trzzo Clothing Brand UI — Landing Page
+# 🛍️ Trezzo Clothing Brand UI — Landing Page

 A modern and responsive fashion brand landing page built using **HTML, CSS, and JavaScript**.
 Designed with a clean hero banner, seasonal collections, offer highlights, and a smooth navigation structure — suitable for expanding into a full e-commerce frontend.